vbjan/vbjan.github.io/index.md

 During two research projects at these institutions, I designed AI systems to tackle unsolved problems in computer vision and scientific computing:

-- 🌊 Throughout my 9-month full-time research stay at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
+- 🌊 Throughout my 9-month full-time research stay with [Petros Koumoutsakos](https://seas.harvard.edu/person/petros-koumoutsakos) at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
 To that end, I developed a new method to learn such a turbulence model using reinforcement learning.
 The resulting paper is currently under review.
 You can find the preprint here [[Link]](https://arxiv.org/abs/2402.00972).

-- 🌳 During my 3-month research project at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
+- 🌳 During my 3-month research project at [Stefano Mintchev's](https://usys.ethz.ch/personen/profil.MjczNjI4.TGlzdC8yODUyLDMyMDE5NzIyMg==.html) lab at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
 The resulting paper is accepted in IEEE RA-L [[Link]](https://ieeexplore.ieee.org/document/10403997).

 Currently, I am actively seeking a PhD position and am particularly excited about representation learning and scientific ML.